 Re: Australians

-You'll have to let us know what they say because that is incredibly light lol51M0N wrote: ↑Tue Sep 03, 2019 4:29 am I have the Rogue J hooks, I'm not sure they are worth the price compared to the standard hooks.
+51M0N wrote: Tue Sep 03, 2019 4:29 am I have the Rogue J hooks, I'm not sure they are worth the price compared to the standard hooks.

 On the Iron edge SSB, the 14kg weigh seems like a mistake, there is no way you could make a SSB that light, and IE gear isn't normally rubbish.
 I've emailed them to check as it wouldn't surprise me if it was more like 24kg.